GitauHarrison/notes/download_encrypted_pdf.md

 Notice that the downloaded file is saved in the `app/static/files` directory.
 Over time, this directory will grow to contain a lot of files.
 This will quickly create a storage problem, especially if you are using a cloud storage service.
 A better solution would be to save the file in a user's local computer storage.

-The pdf file will be stored in the `app/static/files` directory as expected.
-This is important because `encrypt_pdf()` depends on the availability of the downloaded file as input.
-The file will also be sent to a user's browser as an attachment.
-However, what we want is the file to be saved only in the user's local computer storage.

 ### Understanding the `send_file()` function

 Flask provides a way to do this.
 The `send_file()` function is used to send a file to the browser.
 From the [flask documentation](https://flask.palletsprojects.com/en/2.1.x/api/#flask.send_file), we can see that the `send_file()` function primarily sends the contents of a file to a client.

 > flask.send_file(path_or_file, mimetype=None, as_attachment=False, download_name=None, attachment_filename=None, conditional=True, etag=True, add_etags=None, last_modified=None, max_age=None, cache_timeout=None)

+The first argument is preferably a path to a file or a file-like object.
+This object requires that the file is opened in binary mode, especially when building a file in memory using a `BytesIO` object.
+You want to make sure that the file pointer is seeked to the the start of the data.
+The `as_attachment` argument is used to specify that the file should be offered for saving instead of displaying it.
+The `attachment_filename` argument is used to specify the name of the file that the user will see when they save the file.

 Let us look at this simple example here: